 Grand Portage National Monument

 Located near the Canadian border, Grand Portage National Monument preserves the historic fur trade route used by Native Americans and European traders.
-Visitors can explore the reconstructed trading post, hike the historic portage trail, and learn about the area's rich history and cultural significance through interactive exhibits and programs.
+Visitors can explore the reconstructed trading post, hike the historic portage trail and learn about the area's rich history through interactive exhibits.

 - Key Attractions: Grand Portage Depot, Mount Rose Trail, historic fur trade route, North Shore activities.